 About this Site

-I created this blog several years ago to serve as my primary means of communicating with students and parents outside of class.
+I created this website several years ago to serve as my primary means of communicating with students and parents outside of class.
 Here you can find any assignments and links to lesson videos that are assigned, as well as any additional exercises I feel would be useful for extra credit, announcements, or mathematics-related links or items that I come across and want to share.
 Visit regularly (especially if you miss class for some reason) to stay on top of your assignments and videos.
-You can subscribe via Facebook, Twitter, or Google+ (see the Social Media Updates page).

 This site is your main resource for information.
 If for any reason an assignment here doesn’t match the one written on the board, assume the one posted here is correct (but please comment to point it out to me!).
 If you are absent from class, I expect you to return with assignments completed.
 Saying that you didn’t know what the assignment was is not going to be accepted.

 The links in the bars to the right of the page go to helpful websites, important documents that you can quickly refer to, videos for additional instruction, or archives of past posts.
 If you are missing an old assignment, click the link for your particular course to find it more easily.
 Keep in mind that you may need to click on that assignment’s post heading to download any worksheets that may have been given out.
 See the welcome post from the beginning of the year for a more complete list of this website’s resources.

 I’m a NYS Master Teacher of mathematics at Ithaca High School in Ithaca, New York.
 I’ve been teaching as a profession for 12 years, though I like to think that I’ve been teaching others for much longer than that.
 I went to Cornell University to earn a BA in Mathematics in 2006, and was in the last cohort of math teachers to get my MAT and teaching certification through their Teacher Education program in 2007.